 The current job market is so competitive, and, thus candidates can be selective.
 If you are not investing in building and maintaining a workplace where people want to be and where they are developed and nurtured, you simply cannot compete.
 All the proof you need is in the data.

-Here are just a few reasons you should be investing heavily in the human experience of your employees.
+Here are just a few reasons you should be upping the investment of the human experience of your employees.

 - If you don’t, it’s going to bite you in the ass financially.
 Period.